Skip to content

 𓋹 The Axioms of .me

-A-struct-0 | Callable + Navigable Surface
+A-struct-0 | Unified Callable Surface

-Claim: one runtime value can be both callable and infinitely chainable.
+One runtime value can be both callable and infinitely chainable.

 ts

-// constructor returns a proxy
+// Constructor returns a proxy that unifies both behaviors

 const rootProxy = this.createProxy([]);